carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 >
 > What features do we have for those predictions?
 >
-> What classifier did we use, and why did we decide to use that one? _Comment: Need to define classifier first._
+> What machine learning model did we use, and why did we decide to use that one?
 {: .challenge}

 ### What does machine learning mean for biology?